dorisyan1122/Crime-Predictive-Modeling/README.md

 Our project contains three parts:

-1. full paper "write-up", including introduction, model and methods, result and limitations of our project;
+1. full paper "write-up", including introduction, model and methods, results and limitations of our project;
 2. geospatial mapping of average crime rate from 2009 to 2014;
 3. predictive modeling of 2010 crime rate on 2016 crime rate.